utahwithak/SwiftTriangulationAlgorithms/README.md

-# TriangulationAlgorithms
+# Triangulation Algorithms

-A description of this package.
+A collection of triangulation algorithms